Jstaria/TestProjects/2023 Projects/PathFinding/ReadMe.md

 #### Simple, Yet Elegant
 ![SimplePathFinding](https://i.imgur.com/AOHPeWZ.png)

-    - Uses an altered version of Djikstra's, a flow model if you will.
-I wish I could find the documentation that I got the idea to try this, but alas.
+- Uses an altered version of Djikstra's, flow model.
+I wish I could find the documentation that I thought of trying this, but alas.